Paradigm-Dev/docs/Terminal.md

 This command clears the console.

 ## `nuke`
 This command should only be used if all else fails.
 It physically shuts down the database and Relay.
+The server will have to be manually restarted.
 No new connections to the website will be able to be established.
 Existing ones are disconnected.

 ## Dictionary
 This is a list of the various "all-caps" command arguments used above.